England Squadron: Elektron Plan

-Meanwhile German scientists had developed the B-1E Elektronbrandbombe, a small incendiary bomblet, only 35 cm long and weighing 1 kg, in which a priming charge of powdered magnesium ignited the main charge of thermite and the Elektron (magnesium alloy) body, resulting in an intense blaze of up to 3,000° Celsius.
-The plan was for the England Squadron (Boghol 3) together with Rfa 501 to attack London with thousands of these weapons, while Boghols 1, 2 and 4 simultaneously attacked Paris.
+Meanwhile, German scientists had developed the B-1E Elektronbrandbombe, a small incendiary bomblet, only 35 cm long and weighing 1 kg, in which a priming charge of powdered magnesium ignited the main charge of thermite and the Elektron (magnesium alloy) body, resulting in an intense blaze of up to 3,000 °C. The plan was for the England Squadron (Boghol 3) together with Rfa 501 to attack London with thousands of these weapons, while Boghols 1, 2 and 4 simultaneously attacked Paris.
 The surviving aircraft were to return to refuel and rearm, continuing the attack until they were either destroyed or the crews were too exhausted to fly.
 The hope was that the inextinguishable firestorms created would cause mass panic and force the Allies to sue for peace.
 By August 1918, tens of thousands of Elektron bombs had been stockpiled close to the bomber bases, however the weather in September was the wettest on record and there were numerous postponements.

-On 23 September, the England Squadron prepared to implement the plan on that evening, but an order from OHL cancelling the operation arrived only half an hour before take off.
+On 23 September, the England Squadron prepared to implement the plan on that evening, but an order from OHL cancelling the operation arrived only half an hour before takeoff.
 One of the Paris squadrons was already taxiing onto the runway and had to be stopped by a staff officer who drove his car in front of the aircraft.
 Erich Ludendorff, the chief policy-maker of the OHL, later wrote that the raids might have made the Allies less likely to agree to an armistice; however, the Chancellor of Germany, Georg von Hertling, had also lobbied the OHL against the incendiary plan because of the threat of reprisal bombing of German cities by the Independent Air Force.
 In any event, the Elektron bombs were withdrawn to depots and eventually dumped in the River Scheldt.